jacksonej/clean-code-architecture/README.md

 ## License

-Copyright 2018 JJackson E J
+Copyright 2018 Jackson E J

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.